 Part 1.
 Explore the Ancient Roman Port of Sanitja (Menorca, Spain)

 Over the past eight years, The Underwater School in Archaeology has researched the ancient port of Sanitja via an intensive survey program.
-We have discovered 18 Roman shipwrecks with cargo, including amphoras, and more than 10 anchors from different time periods.
+We have discovered 18 Roman shipwrecks with cargo, including amphorae, and more than 10 anchors from different time periods.

-There will be a minimum of 7 immersions focusing on underwater archaeological survey exploring the Ancient Port of Sanitja and the coast of the Cape of Cavalleria.
+There will be a minimum of 7 hours diving focusing on underwater archaeological survey exploring the Ancient Port of Sanitja and the coast of the Cape of Cavalleria.
 The aim of this project is to identify structures of the Roman city of Sanisera and underwater shipwrecks, as well as the associated cargo including amphoras and anchors.

 The port of Sanitja was not only occupied by Romans.
 There are also ruins of a Muslim mosque and an English defense tower which lead us to believe that we could find other vessels from these time periods.
 During the last years of survey, several anchors and three shipwrecks from the XVI-XIX centuries were discovered.

 This course includes classes on methodology as well as techniques and tools used in underwater archaeological survey.
 Students will also attend lectures on Roman shipwrecks, Roman amphorae and Mediterranean shipbuilding techniques.

 Course time dedicated: 50%.